dzekelid/events/_listings/meetup/2-open-events-get.md

       operationId: events
       parameters:
       - in: query
-        name: '*category'
-        description: Return events in the specified category or categories specified by commas
-        type: string
-      - in: query
-        name: '*city'
-        description: A valid city
-        type: string
-      - in: query
-        name: '*country'
-        description: A valid country code
-        type: string
-      - in: query
-        name: '*lat'
-        description: A valid latitude, limits the returned group events to those within radius miles
-        type: string
-      - in: query
-        name: '*lon'
-        description: A valid longitude, limits the returned group events to those within radius miles
-        type: string
-      - in: query
-        name: '*state'
-        description: If searching in a country with states, a valid 2 character state code
-        type: string
-      - in: query
-        name: '*text'
-        description: Events that contain the given term or terms somewhere in their content
-        type: string
-      - in: query
-        name: '*topic'
-        description: Return events in the specified topic or topics specified by commas
-        type: string
-      - in: query
-        name: '*zip'
-        description: A valid US zip code, limits the returned groups to those within radius miles
-        type: string
-      - in: query
         name: and_text
         description: Changes the interpretation of the "text" field from OR'd terms to AND'd terms